Roles in a medical software outsourcing project – what does it look like?

 In practice, objectives and priorities are determined with the client and the outsourcing partner “get down to work” and it is up to the client to arrange the project work in such a way as to ensure its achievement.
 We live in a dynamic world and many priorities along the way will change and adapt to new business realities.
 The right communication enables a smooth and flexible response to them.
 In fact, this is the heart of Scrum – regular teleconferences or meetings guarantee that what the team is working on at the moment still remains valid, does not need to be modified.
 This allows the client to monitor progress with minimal involvement on his part.

 Of course, none of the software projects could have been successful if it hadn’t been for the engineers working in it.
-In Future Processing Healthcare we make sure that in our projects, apart from developers, there are also testers on permanent basis, although in other companies I have already encountered situations where QA were not involved in the software outsourcing project from start to finish.
-From my perspective, our model simply makes sense.
+In Graylight Imaging we make sure that in our projects, apart from developers, there are also testers on permanent basis, although in other companies we have already encountered situations where QA were not involved in the software outsourcing project from start to finish.
+From our perspective, our model simply makes sense.
 Depending on the complexity of the project, the so-called Lead developer or Lead QA may function in the team.
 In practice, they are simply people with the highest competence in a given team, who support the Leader Team in planning and distributing tasks, and serve as an advisory role for other team members.

 In more demanding projects there is also the role of a “solution architect” – an engineer responsible for the technical solution of business problems.
 Such a person looks for the best, most appropriate technological solutions that would help to address the needs.
 A good design of a solution not only allows to achieve the desired business value later on, but can also have a decisive impact on the budget and delivery of the solution on time.